-Please phone the office by 9am if your child is to be absent from or late to school.
-If we have not already heard we try to make contact with the home number.
+Please phone, email, or use SkoolLoop to notify the office by 8:50am if your child is to be absent from or late to school.
+If we have not been notified contact will be made with parents.
 Schools are required by law to maintain a daily attendance register and to follow up on any unexplained absences from school.

 The school operates a First Aid policy and parents/caregivers are notified if there are any concerns about your child’s health, either through sickness or injury.
-Parents are asked to arrange for collecting their sick/injured child.
 In case of serious accidents at school, parents will be contacted immediately and appropriate agencies contacted e.g. ambulances, doctor etc. The school has trained personnel in First Aid.

 Children Leaving the School:

 If you are collecting your child during the school day, please notify their class teacher or the office, and sign out using the VisTab tablet in the office.

 To ensure our records are kept up to date, please inform the school if you have changes of address and/or telephone numbers.

 Bike stands are available behind the PE shed.
 Children must walk their bikes into the school grounds.
 Police recommendations are that only children 10 years and older bike unsupervised.
 Scooters are to be kept in specific areas and away from classroom entrances.
 No scooters or bikes are to be ridden on school grounds from 8:00am until 3:30pm (this includes the carpark).
 Hi-viz vests must be worn when biking or scootering to and from school.

 The school email address is: email@example.com.
 Teachers have their own e-mail addresses and these can be found on the STAFF page.

 We have a sun safe practice and all children must wear hats (wide brimmed) when sunny.
 The East Taieri wide brimmed sun hat can be purchased from the school office.
 These must be worn during Terms 1 and 4.